 We need everyone’s help to reduce the environmental impact from COVID safety measures.
 We can adapt to these temporary necessities – takeout meals and increased package delivery – with a spirit of sustainability, and by taking the following actions:

 - RWU – Recycle With Us, using the color–coded recycling bins placed around campus, residence halls and offices.

 - Open your packages and leave the packing materials and boxes in the mailroom to be recycled.

 - Break down boxes before placing them in the dumpster.
 Use the space efficiently, compacting to fit as much as you can inside the dumpster.

 - Do not place recyclables inside plastic bags – the presence of plastic bags will send the entire dumpster load to the landfill instead.

 Our community has proven its care and support for one another through the most challenging years of the pandemic.
 We will continue to act together with the same mindful approach and respect for the health and safety of each other, our families at home and our local communities.
 Keep making smart choices and following the University guidance and together we will make this a fantastic year.

 Continue to make smart choices in the weeks leading up to move-in or return to work.
 There is some uncertainty about what to expect from the virus and variants in the months ahead, but we will be guided in our operations and safety measures by what is happening around us and what our testing data tells us.

 We can make this another great year, with all the opportunities for learning and a vibrant campus life that we have planned.
 We’re so excited to have you all back for a terrific academic year.
-Continue to check your email regularly for updates and we will soon fully update the Reopening Roger website, where you can visit throughout the year for information on our campus safety protocols and to monitor Covid-19 testing and cases via our dashboard.
-If you have any questions, please contact us through firstname.lastname@example.org.
+Continue to check your email regularly for updates and we will soon fully update the Covid Protocols website, where you can visit throughout the year for information on our campus safety protocols.
+If you have any questions, please contact us through email@example.com.